CLI Overview

 Modes of Operation

-The CLI works in three distinct modes depending on the command and context:
+The CLI changes behavior depending on the command and on whether stdin is piped.

 lynxdb server